Gromov-Hausdorff continuity of non-K\"ahler Calabi-Yau conifold transitions: Introduction

 \subsection{Acknowledgements}

 This research is supported in part by an NSERC Discovery Grant.
 The authors thank J. Bryan, J. Chen, and A. Fraser for helpful discussions.
+We also thank the referee for helpful comments and suggestions.
 S.P. thanks T.C.
 Collins and S.-T. Yau for previous collaborations on conifold transitions.